- May 27, 2026

 Schrödinger's Call was developed by Acrobatic Chirimenjako.

-Schrödinger's Call has received overwhelmingly positive reviews from players.
-Most players liked Schrödinger's Call for its story but disliked it for its character development.
+Schrödinger's Call has received overwhelmingly positive reviews from both players and critics.
+Most players liked Schrödinger's Call for its story but disliked it for its replayability.

 Schrödinger's Call is a single player game.